 When first introduced in Servoy, this method of using Login and Authenticator solutions was referred to as Enhanced Security.
-When looking for any references to this method in other resources (such as the Servoy Forum), try searching for 'Enhanced Security'.
+If you are looking for any references to this method in other resources (such as the Servoy Forum), you may try searching Enhanced Security.